PolyhedraZK/nbnet/src/dev/README.md

   switch-EL-to-reth   Switch the EL client to `reth`,
-                      NOTE: the node will be left stopped, a `start` operation may be needed show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs debug-failed-nodes  Show failed nodes in a list list-rpcs           List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs
+                      NOTE: the node will be left stopped, a `start` operation may be needed show                Default operation, show the information of an existing ENV debug-failed-nodes  Show failed nodes in a list list-rpcs           List various RPC endpoints of the ENV list                Show names of all existing ENVs
 ```